On Ternary Trees and Fighting Fish: On fighting fish with a marked stem cell

-\begin{proof} We shall prove $F'=F$ by induction on $n$.
-For $n=1$, we have $F'=F$, which is a single cell.
-Suppose the assertion $F'=F$ holds up to size $n-1$.
-Consider a fighting fish $F$ of size $n$.
-Let $u$ be a leaf in $T_F$, and let $w$ be the parent of $u$.
+\begin{proof} We shall prove the assertion by induction.
+For $j=1$, $U_1$ is a fighting fish with a single cell.
+For $j>1$, suppose $U_{j-1}$ is a fighting fish.
+To prove that $U_j$ is a fighting fish, it suffices to prove that $U_j$ can be constructed properly using \ref{enu:A1}--\ref{enu:A3}.
+Let $u=T_j\setminus T_{j-1}$ and let $w$ be the parent of $u$.